larc/gproshan/README.md

 ## Viewer
-- The viewer was initially based in the viewer of [https://github.com/dgpdec/course](https://github.com/dgpdec/course).
+The viewer is done with modern OpenGL and a GUI using Dear ImGui [https://github.com/ocornut/imgui](https://github.com/ocornut/imgui).
+The viewer was initially based in the viewer of [https://github.com/dgpdec/course](https://github.com/dgpdec/course).
-- The current viewer is done in modern OpengGL: uses VAO and VBO to render and the shaders have been modified and upgraded.
-- The viewer now presents an GUI using Dear ImGui [https://github.com/ocornut/imgui](https://github.com/ocornut/imgui).

 ## License